 - Zeiss (Toric): The lens is manufactured by the German company Carl Zeiss and is one of the benchmarks in superior cylinder correction.

-Which is the best IOL for you?
+Which is the best lens for your eyes?

 In medicine, like life, there is no single best answer.
 Your doctor will discuss with you the potential benefits of each of these lenses, and help you select the one best suited for your lifestyle and visual needs, as well as your expectations from the cataract surgery.